k0staa/k0staa.github.io/_posts/2020-04-10-quarkus-vs-spring.markdown

 }
 ~~~

-Time for service in Quarkus project:
+Let's have a look at main application service in Quarkus project:

 ~~~java
 import io.agroal.api.AgroalDataSource